 The axion field profile across the domain wall, which minimizes the energy, is obtained by solving

 where $\mu^c_B$ is the critical baryon chemical potential at which the transition occurs.
-This equation, though used here for a dilute gas of nucleons, is exact when nuclear interaction is included in $\Omega(\theta,\mu^c_B)$ in forthcoming sections.
-Such an axion profile will develop as long as the object that contains this dilute gas of nucleons is both dense enough (see Eq.~\eqref{eq:crit density}) and large enough such that the bulk of the star can be subsumed within a domain wall of thickness
+This equation, though used here for a dilute gas of nucleons, remains exact when nuclear interaction is included in $\Omega(\theta,\mu^c_B)$.
+Such an axion profile will develop as long as the object that contains this dilute gas of nucleons is both dense enough (see Eq.~\eqref{eq:crit density}) and its radius, $ r_{\rm NS}$, large enough such that the bulk of the star can be subsumed within a domain wall of thickness

 We will focus on the condition on the density in Eq.~\eqref{eq:crit density} for now and return to the effects of the finite size of stellar objects in Sec.~\ref{sec:piballs}.
 For axions with $m_a < 10^{-11} \,{\rm eV}$, the axion profile can be treated as situated outside the neutron star.
-In binary systems, axion-mediated forces and axion radiation are consequences of this field profile and lead to the most stringent constraint from aLIGO observations of neutron star binaries~\cite{Zhang:2021mks}.
-On the other hand, when $m_a \gg 10^{-11} \,{\rm eV}$, the axion field profile can reside inside the neutron star, separating regions with different density and pressure.
+In binary systems, this field profile results in axion-mediated forces and axion radiation, which lead to the most stringent constraint from LVK observations of neutron star binaries~\cite{Zhang:2021mks}.
+On the other hand, when $m_a \gg 10^{-11} \,{\rm eV}$, the axion field profile can reside inside the neutron star, separating regions with different densities and pressure.
 Given the prior constraints on the exceptionally light QCD axion parameter space, we are mostly interested in the region of parameter space where $|m_a^2 (n_B)| > m_a^2 > 1/r_{\rm NS}^2$.